mritunjaymusale/research-grapher/README.md

 # research-grapher

-The goal here is to provide references and citations in an arXiv paper in a GUI friendly node network for easier access as compared to manually going through each reference and searching it through the arXiv webpage.
+The goal here is to provide references and citations in a given paper in a GUI friendly node network for easier access as compared to manually going through each reference and searching for it's citations online.
+This should drop the unnecessary visits to mulitple publications by half(hopefully) since the [API](https://api.semanticscholar.org/) being accessed here will give a arxiv link if availabe.

-## TODO:

-mark paper usefull or not and change color/icons baed on that ( store this info in the context)

-Handle api reponse errors (api has a response for errors just need to mount it to materialize)

-Show current paper/selected node paper info on the bottom left

-## BUG

-The API data is dirty can't clean it on the fly